 First held in 1916, the PGA Championship was conceived as an event solely for professionals, as opposed to the U.S. Open which also welcomed amateurs.
 Begun as an exhaustive match-play tournament and moved around frequently on the calendar, the event didn’t find a true home until the 1960s, when it was switched to stroke play and became an August fixture.

 Americans have dominated the tournament throughout its history, with only 13 players from outside the U.S. raising the Wannamaker Trophy through 2019.
 Jack Nicklaus and Walter Hagen share the record for most victories, with four each.
-The tournament was moved to May 2019 to accommodate the FedEx Cup playoffs moving into August.
+The tournament was moved to May in 2019 to accommodate the FedEx Cup playoffs moving into August.

 |2019||Brooks Koepka (-8)||10/1||Bethpage Black|